Cart

 When spring is at its loveliest, we present Gershwin’s sensational Piano Concerto in F with pianist Jean-Yves Thibaudet.
 In addition, we hear the world premiere of Tobias Broström’s Symphony No. 2, commissioned by the Gothenburg Symphony Orchestra.
 This dazzling evening begins with springtime energy and culminates in magic.

-George Gershwin’s rhythmic Piano Concerto in F suits conductor Santtu-Matias Rouvali perfectly.
-The concerto was composed in 1925 and as always, Gershwin is full of energy and jazz references, and sensational pianist Jean-Yves Thibaudet has the full spectrum of colours needed to capture them.
+George Gershwin’s rhythmic Piano Concerto in F was composed in 1925, and as always, Gershwin is full of energy and jazz references.
+Sensational French pianist Jean-Yves Thibaudet has the full spectrum of colours needed to capture them.

 Take a seat in the Great Hall one hour before the concert begins and learn more about the music you will soon experience!
 You will get the stories behind the music, knowledge of the composers and own reflections about the classical pieces.
 The introduction last for about 30 minutes, it is free and free seating in the hall.
 Welcome!